remkop/picocli/picocli-codegen/README.md

 ### ResourceConfigGenerator

-The GraalVM native-image builder by default will not integrate any of the
-<a href="https://github.com/oracle/graal/blob/master/substratevm/RESOURCES.md">classpath resources</a> into the image it creates.
+The GraalVM native-image builder by default will not integrate any of the [classpath resources](https://github.com/oracle/graal/blob/master/substratevm/RESOURCES.md) into the image it creates.

 `ResourceConfigGenerator` generates a JSON String with the resource bundles and other classpath resources that should be included in the Substrate VM native image.